nistalb/itential/README.md

 1. Nodemon

 ## Installation
-Prior to beginning installation the local machine must have [MongoDB](https://www.mongodb.com/) and [NodeJs](https://nodejs.org/en/) installed.
+Prior to beginning installation of this app, your local machine must have [MongoDB](https://www.mongodb.com/) and [NodeJs](https://nodejs.org/en/) installed.

-Complete the following steps in Terminal.
+Complete the following steps in the command line interface (CLI).
-1. Clone the repo to you local machine: *git clone git@github.com:nistalb/itential.git*
+1. Clone the repo to you local machine:
+`git clone git@github.com:nistalb/itential.git`
-1. Change directory into the itential directory: *cd itential*
+1. Change directory into the itential directory: `cd itential`
-1. Install all dependencies from the package.json file: *npm install*
+1. Install all dependencies from the package.json file: `npm install`
-1. Change directory into client directory: *cd client*
+1. Change directory into client directory: `cd client`
-1. Install all dependencies from the package.json file: *npm install*
+1. Install all dependencies from the package.json file: `npm install`
-1. Change directory into the itential directory: *cd ..*
+1. Change directory into the itential directory: `cd ..`
-1. Create a .env file: *touch .env*
+1. Create a .env file: `touch .env`
-    1. Open the .env file: *open .env*
+    1. Open the .env file: `open .env`
-    1. Add: `PORT=5000`
+    1. Type in: `PORT=5000`
     1. Save the file.
 1. Seed data may be added to the database using the following command or it may be added via Insomnia or similar API client using the instructions in the API section of this Readme.
-    1. *mongoimport seed_data/soda.json -d itentialdb -c sodas --drop*
+    1. `mongoimport seed_data/soda.json -d itentialdb -c sodas --drop`

+## Usage
+Once installation is completed, you can run `npm run dev` to start the application.
+You will be able to access the app at localhost:3000.

+## API

 ## License